openedx/edx-documentation/en_us/shared/exercises_tools/enable_exercises_tools.rst

 #########################################

-Studio includes a default set of core problem types that can be added to any course, including CAPA problems like text input, multiple choice, and math expression input.
+Studio includes a default set of core problem types that can be added to any course, including CAPA problems like text input, single select, and math expression input.
 To add these problem types to a course, you select **Problem** on the unit page.